TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 22/Joshua 22.3.md

 ---

-ye have not left your brethren these many days unto this day, but have kept the charge of the commandment of Jehovah your God.
+You have not left your brothers these many days to this day, but have performed the duty of the commandment of Yahweh your God.